 The principal balance of the Notes will amortize based on the collections of principal payments on the Reference Obligations.
-Unlike securities in a senior/subordinate private label residential mortgage-backed securitization, the principal payments required to be paid on the Original Notes will be based in part on principal payments that are collected by us on the Reference Obligations, rather than on scheduled payments due on the Reference Obligations, as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount", "- Allocation of Senior Reduction Amount Class A-1" and "- Allocation of Subordinate Reduction Amount" below.
+Each Class of Notes corresponds to the applicable Class A-1, Class A-1H, Mezzanine or Junior Reference Tranche, which will not be allocated Stated Principal for the applicable Payment Date unless each of the Minimum Credit Enhancement Test, the Cumulative Net Loss Test, the Class A-1 Cumulative Net Loss Test and the Delinquency Test, as applicable, are satisfied for the related Payment Date as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount" and "- Allocation of Subordinate Reduction Amount".
+Unlike securities in a senior/ subordinate private label residential mortgage-backed securitization, the principal payments required to be paid on the Original Notes will be based in part on principal payments that are collected by us on the Reference Obligations, rather than on scheduled payments due on the Reference Obligations, as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount" and "- Allocation of Subordinate Reduction Amount" below.
 In other words, to the extent that a delinquent mortgagor misses a payment (or makes only a partial scheduled payment) on a Reference Obligation, the Trust will not make principal payments on the Original Notes based on the amount that was due on such Reference Obligation, but, rather, it will only make principal payments on the Original Notes based in part on the principal collected on such Reference Obligation.
-Additionally, the Notes will receive Stated Principal only upon the satisfaction of the Minimum Credit Enhancement Test, the Cumulative Net Loss Test and the Delinquency Test for the related Payment Date, as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount", "- Allocation of Senior Reduction Amount Class A-1" and "- Allocation of Subordinate Reduction Amount" below.
 You should make your own determination as to the effect of these characteristics of the Notes.